by Jett Pe Benito

 And with this professional background, Louie was able to come up with the perfect lights design for his own wedding.

-Like any to-be wed, he also wanted his wedding to be
+Like any to-be wed, he also wanted his wedding to be unique and special.

 He noticed that couples would often create wedding theme with just the flowers and table setups in mind.
 Common lighting would be shades of yellow for daytime weddings and pink or red for night celebrations.
 His, however, used the colors of dawn.